wendashi/awesome-3D-base-models/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=wendashi/awesome-3D-base-models)

 # awesome 3D Generative Models
-Similar to the 2D Base Model (such as Stable Diffusion, Flux) that builds a bridge between text and images, the 3D Base Model is a bridge between text/images and 3D data.
+Similar to the 2D Generative Model (such as Stable Diffusion, Flux) that builds a bridge between text and images, the 3D Generative Model is a bridge between text/images and 3D data.
 But the pipeline of 3D creation is **way more complex** than 2D creation.
-3D base models can be categorized into 3D objects and 3D scene generation (world model).
+3D Generative models can be categorized into 3D objects and 3D scene generation (world model).

 <img width="2310" height="1170" alt="image" src="https://github.com/user-attachments/assets/c42a3721-6db0-4373-bdd9-ba81a69c68a7" />